 For the Cake

-In a stand mixer fitted with a paddle attachment (a hand held mixer works too), combine the sugar, oil, eggs, sourdough starter, and vanilla.
-Mix on medium speed for 2 minutes until light yellow and slightly thickened.
+- In a stand mixer fitted with a paddle attachment (a hand held mixer works too), combine the sugar, oil, eggs and vanilla extract.
+Mix on medium-low speed for 2 minutes until light yellow and slightly thickened.
 This will give the cake a little lift.

-In a separate bowl, sift together the 2 cups of flour, cinnamon, baking soda, and salt.
+- In a separate bowl, sift together the 2 cups of flour, chai spice, baking soda, and salt.
 Gradually add the dry ingredients to the wet mixture; mix on low speed.

-Wash, peel, and grate the carrots with a box grater (this can be done 1 day in advance, covered and chilled until ready to use).
+- Wash, peel, and grate the carrots with a box grater (this can be done 1 day in advance, covered and chilled until ready to use).
 Combine the carrots with 1 tablespoon of flour; mix well.
 This will prevent them from sinking to the bottom of the cake.
 Add the carrots to the batter and fold in with a rubber spatula.
-Pour into the prepared baking pan,

-Cool in the pan for 15 minutes.
-Remove to a wire rack and cool completely before frosting and decorating with the pastel chocolate eggs.
+- Cool in the pan for 15 minutes.
+Remove to a wire rack and cool completely before frosting the cake.

-In a stand mixer, add the softened mascarpone and cream cheese.
-Sifted the powdered sugar directly over the bowl.
+- For the Frosting: In a stand mixer fitted with the paddle attachment, add the softened mascarpone and cream cheese.
+Sift the powdered sugar directly over the bowl.
 Add the salt.
 Mix on medium-low speed until wonderfully light and creamy.
 Taste and add more salt if necessary.

 Notes